 The guide below covers the most current Uber vehicle requirements and provides example cars to give you a sense for the kind of car that qualifies for the service.
 Each Uber market might yreave slightly different requirements that are subject to change, and Uber ultimately holds the right to determine whether you can drive or not.

 All Uber services share these requirements:

-- Must be 10 years old or newer (model year 2007) – See exceptions below
+- Must be 10 years old or newer (model year 2007) – Varies city to city, see below

 - Must be a four-door car, truck, or minivan.
 Manual (standard) transmission is OK

 - Seating and seatbelts for four passengers, not including the driver

 - Driver’s full name must be on the insurance for the vehicle

 - Driver’s name does NOT have to be on vehicle registration

 - Driver must pass a background check (See it here)